-To use a script to back up and restore an ASA configuration, first perform the following tasks:
+To use a script to back up and restore an adaptive security appliance configuration, first perform the following tasks:

-- Install Perl with an Expect module. - Install an SSH client that can reach the ASA. - Install a TFTP server to send files from the ASA to the backup site.
+- Install Perl with an Expect module. - Install an SSH client that can reach the adaptive security appliance. - Install a TFTP server to send files from the adaptive security appliance to the backup site.